vmware-tanzu/velero/site/content/docs/main/restic.md

 velero install --use-restic
 ```

-When using restic on a storage provider that doesn't currently have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.
+When using restic on a storage provider that doesn't have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.

 ### Configure restic DaemonSet spec